(Photograph of Eric Melear '95 by Felix Sanchez)

 For several summers, Conductor Eric Melear ’95 led productions for the GRAMMY-nominated Wolf Trap Opera Company in Vienna, Virginia, one of the nation’s most highly regarded opera residency programs.
 And each winter, Melear migrated south to his other job at Houston’s Grand Opera, starting as an accompanist in the Studio Program and quickly advancing to Associate Conductor and Assistant Chorus Master.

-Last fall, Melear left Vienna, Virginia, to join the staff of the busiest opera house on the planet, as Korrepetitor of the Vienna Staatsoper in Austria.
+Melear left Vienna, Virginia, to join the staff of the busiest opera house on the planet, as Korrepetitor of the Vienna Staatsoper in Austria.
 During this time, he honed his talents as pianist, conductor, vocal coach, and chorus master while simultaneously improving his skill as an administrator and audition consultant.
 Since returning to the U.S., he has also served as Associate Music Director at the Houston Grand Opera.

 A mathematics and music major at Luther, he followed his musical leanings after graduation, working for music publisher Hal Leonard, as a freelance pianist, and in the marketing department of Florentine Opera, and earning a master’s degree in piano accompanying at the University of Michigan under renowned pianist Martin Katz.

 As Eric’s career began to flourish in Houston, Wolf Trap identified him as a candidate for their 2003 summer season.
 “We identified Eric as an ideal candidate for the company,” says Kim Pensinger Witman, Director of the Wolf Trap Opera Company.
 With characteristic affinity, Melear’s contribution to the summer Company has grown exponentially in his eight-year tenure.
-Three years ago, he made his conducting debut with performances of Handel’s Alcina, and last summer he conducted Rossini's Il turco in Italia.
+He made his conducting debut with performances of Handel’s Alcina, and conducted Rossini's Il turco in Italia.